 When choosing the degree that is right for you, you may also want to consider the type of program that best fits your lifestyle.
 At SNHU, our flexible online degree programs give students 24/7 access to course content.
 Our degrees are also affordable.
-At $320 per credit for an undergraduate degree and $627 for a graduate degree, our full program costs are as little as $38,400 and $22,572 respectively, giving students a full degree at the price that other institutions charge per year.

 Lastly, SNHU is accredited by the New England Commission of Higher Education (NECHE).
 Our business programs are also accredited by the Accredited Council for Business Schools and Programs (ACBSP).

 So while a degree in finance is certainly a good choice, where you earn that degree is just as important.
 And if you are looking for diverse programmatic offerings, an affordable price, flexibility and accreditation, then SNHU is the right choice for you.

 Can I become an accountant without a degree?

 While there are many jobs that can be pursued without a degree, those with the greatest growth potential, highest salaries and most flexible working conditions will likely require at least a bachelor's to start.
 But, in order to work in the field of accounting, there are different paths and opportunities to help get you where you want to go.